Greta Zimmer Friedman

-Greta Friedman (née Grete Zimmer; June 5, 1924 – September 8, 2016) was an Austrian-born American who was photographed being grabbed and kissed by Navy sailor George Mendonsa (1923–2019) in the iconic V-J Day in Times Square photograph of 1945 by Life magazine photographer Alfred Eisenstaedt.
-For decades the photograph was misattributed in popular culture as being that of a nurse, however, Friedman was wearing a white uniform because she was a dental assistant.
+Greta Friedman (née Grete Zimmer; June 5, 1924 – September 8, 2016) was an Austrian-born American who was photographed being grabbed and kissed by Navy sailor George Mendonsa (1923–2019) in the historic V-J Day in Times Square photograph of 1945 by Life magazine photographer Alfred Eisenstaedt.
+For decades the photograph was misattributed in popular culture as being that of a nurse; however, Friedman was wearing a white uniform because she was a dental assistant.

 Early life and education

 She was born Grete Zimmer on June 5, 1924, to a Jewish family in Wiener Neustadt, Austria.
-In 1939 at age 15, Zimmer emigrated to the United States from Nazi-controlled Austria with her younger sisters Josefin (Fini) and Bella.
-In the process Josefin became Josephine (Jo), while Grete and Bella traded the last letter of each name to become Greta and Belle.
-The eldest Zimmer sister, Lily, emigrated to Palestine.
-She took the name Tirza and remained in Palestine after fighting in the Arab-Israeli War of 1948.
+In 1939 at age 15, Zimmer emigrated to the United States from Nazi-controlled Austria with two of her sisters, while one sister emigrated to Mandatory Palestine.
 Unable to leave Europe, their parents, Max and Ida, died in Nazi concentration camps during the Holocaust.

 Zimmer attended Queens Vocational High School, the Central High School of Needle Trades, and the Harlem Evening High School.
 Supporting herself as a dental assistant, she then took classes at the Fashion Institute of Technology (FIT) and studied costuming with the New School of Social Research Dramatic Workshop, led by Erwin Piscator.
 Later, while living in New York in the 1940s and 1950s, she variously worked in toy design and doll clothing, in early television with the Bil Baird puppets, and in summer theater at the Camp Tamiment Playhouse.